kvz/metriks/README.md

  - Trivial to add graphs.
 It should Just Work by default.
 Write a plugin file in any language.
 If it outputs a single number, metriks will graph it for you.
 You can optionally output configuration strings like `# config.interval: 60` or `# graph.title: Load average` to finetune behavior.
 Newlines (`\n`) separate graph lines.
 Other whitespaces separate graph label from value.
 See the [load plugin](https://github.com/kvz/metriks/blob/master/plugins/load.sh) for an example how to plot 3 load lines: 1 minute, 5 minute, 15 minute averages.
  - Can send out alerts when metrics go outside boundaries

 Metriks is basic.
-If you want advanced, there are plenty of options out there like graphite, mrtg, or (paid) librato.
+If you want advanced, there are plenty other good options out there like graphite, mrtg, cacti, munin, influxdb, or (paid) librato.
 You may also want to have a look at druid, riemann and grafana.
 However **Metriks will never**:

  - Require you to deal with perl / cgi-bin / xml / apache / etc
  - Impose steep learning curves
  - Require networked components to be available to do it's job (in favor of graphing locally, optionally aggregating & uploading to e.g. S3)
  - Get in your way
- - Ask for money
+ - Ask for your money

 ## Example